top of page

 Light in the Deepest Dark

-The Winter Solstice arrives around December 21-22, marking the longest night of the year.
-The Sun reaches its southernmost point at the Tropic of Capricorn, where it stands still (sol sistere - sun standing) for three days before its resurrection and beginning the ascent back toward the celestial equator.
-This is the triumph of darkness— and, it is also the moment when light is reborn.
-This is the cosmic passion play written in the heavens each year: death, stillness, then resurrection.
-The promise that: In death, life awaits.
+The Winter Solstice, December 21-22, marks the longest night of the year.
+The Sun reaches its southernmost point at the Tropic of Capricorn, where it stands still (sol sistere - sun standing) for three days before the 'resurrection' and beginning the ascent back toward the celestial equator.
+This is the triumph of darkness and also the moment when light is reborn: death, stillness, resurrection.
+The promise that in death, life awaits.

 "The people that walked in darkness have seen a great light: they that dwell in the land of the shadow of death, upon them hath the light shined." –Isaiah 9:2

-This ancient prophecy speaks to the mystery of the Winter Solstice—the long night of the soul that precedes illumination.
-In Christian mysteries, this became the Nativity, the birth of the Christ child in the humblest circumstances, in the darkest hour.
-The Sun/Son born in a cave, laid in a manger, recognized by shepherds and magi alike.
-This speaks to an eternal process—the birth of Christ consciousness within each soul, the awakening of the Buddha nature, the kindle of divine light within one's heart.
+Ancient prophecy speaks to the mystery of the Winter Solstice—the long night of the soul.
+In Christian mythology, this became the Nativity, the birth of the Christ, in the humblest of circumstances, in the darkest hour.
+Born in a cave, recognized by shepherds and magi alike.
+This also speaks to the eternal process—the birth of Christ consciousness within, the awakening of the Buddha nature, the kindle of divine light within the heart.

-The Winter Solstice marks the inner nativity —the moment when, having descended to our deepest darkness through autumn's journey, we have discovered the imperishable flame that burns at our core.
+The Winter Solstice marks the inner nativity —the moment when, having descended into our deepest darkness we discover the imperishable flame.

-Winter is the season of the essential—when all that is superfluous falls away, and only what truly matters remains.
-The trees stand bare, revealing their skeleton.
-The earth lies fallow, gathering strength in stillness.
-Seeds and bears sleep in frozen soil, dreaming of spring.
-This is the wisdom of winter: that rest is creating potential, that silence is every breath in a symphony.
+Winter is the season of the essential—when all superficiality falls away, and only what truly matters remains.
+The trees stand bare revealing their skeleton.
+The earth lies dormant, gathering strength in stillness.
+This is the wisdom of winter, rest in potential, and silence - the pause in the symphony.

 ‘Christmas is the birth of the Sun within the human soul; Easter is its resurrection in the world.’ –Rudolf Steiner

-Inwardly, both refer to the soul's journey: the Christ born within (solstice) and resurrected through conscious participation (equinox)
+Inwardly, both refer to the soul's journey: the Christ born within (solstice) and resurrected through consciousness (equinox).

 Kronos: Lord of Time